-Screen Item Description Select Local Card and Channel RVON-8 Card The card for which you want to view the status.
-From the RVON-8 drop down list, select the card you want to view.
+Screen Item Description Select Local Card and Channel Select Local Card and Channel RVON-8 Card The card for which you want to view the status.
+KVOIV-o Calu From the RVON-8 drop down list, select the card you want to view.
 IP Address Displays the IP (Internet Protocol) Address of the card you select.
-Local Channel One of eight audio channels supported by the RVON-8 card From the Channel drop down list, select the channel for which you want to view the status.
+One of eight audio channels supported by the RVON-8 card.
+Local Channel From the Channel drop down list, select the channel for which you want to view the status.
 Remote Connection Information Device Type Displays the type of device the RVON-8 card is connected to on the other end of the channel.
-IP Address Displays the IP address of the device connected at the other end of the channel.
-Remote Channel Displays the channel at the other end of the connection that the device is using.
+IP Address Displays the IP Address of the device connected at the other end of the channel.
+Remote Channel Displays the channels at the other end of the connection that the device is using.